 The stage name of Mark Charles Heidinger, a D.C. folk musician who frequently plays in (and with) These United States.
 Lately he's been touring heavily throughout France and Western Europe.
-Vandaveer's second album, <em>Divide and Conquer</em>, will be released on Alter.
+Vandaveer's second album, Divide and Conquer, will be released on Alter.
 K Records/Discograph in France, Belgium, and Switzerland on April 6.

 A four-piece indie slowcore group from L.A., formed by lead-singer and guitarist Jim Putnam, previously of Medicine and Maids of Gravity.
-Their most recent album, <em>Auditorium</em>, was released January 2008 on Merge Records.
+Their most recent album, Auditorium, was released January 2008 on Merge Records.

 Started as the side-project of Iowa City rocker Dan Maloney, former frontman for Faultlines.
 Maloney, who recently moved to Chicago, will release the much-anticipated follow-up to his debut album in mid-2009.
-You can find a Splice Premier with Death Ships <a href="http://www.splicetoday.com/music/splice-premiere-death-ships"target="_blank">here</a>.
+You can find a Splice Premier with Death Ships here.

 A Baltimore psych-rock band led by Ben Pranger.
-Their second album, <em>200 Years</em>, received rave reviews from sites like Pop Matters and Anti-Music.
-Live videos of Payola Reserve can be found <a href="http://www.splicetoday.com/music/splice-original-payola-reserve-and-longwave" target="_blank">here</a>.
+Their second album, 200 Years, received rave reviews from sites like Pop Matters and Anti-Music.
+Live videos of Payola Reserve can be found here.

 A Philadelphia singer-songwriter who writes some truly amazing Dylanesque folk-rock songs.
-So far he has released two albums: a self-titled debut, and last year's five-song EP, <em>Soldiers for Feet</em>.
-You can find a Splice interview with Adam Arcuragi <a href="http://www.splicetoday.com/music/interview-adam-arcuragi" target="_blank">here</a>.
+So far he has released two albums: a self-titled debut, and last year's five-song EP, Soldiers for Feet.
+You can find a Splice interview with Adam Arcuragi here.

 A D.C. folk-rock band who have established themselves through heavy touring, two LP releases in 2008, and the brilliant pop lyricism of frontman Jesse Elliott.
-Videos of These United States can be found <a href="http://www.splicetoday.com/music/splice-original-these-united-states" target="_blank">here</a>.
+Videos of These United States can be found here.

 A duo from Baltimore, notable for Andy Stack's simultaneous drumming and keyboard playing.
 Jenn Wasner also has the prettiest voice this side of the Mississippi.
-You can find an interview with Wye Oak <a href="http://www.splicetoday.com/music/dual-interview-wye-oak-these-united-states" target="_blank">here</a>.
+You can find an interview with Wye Oak here.

 He has been called the lynchpin of the Baltimore folk scene.
-His brand of Americana recalls Dust Bowl ballads, <em>After the Gold Rush</em>-era Neil Young, and Townes Van Zandt.
+His brand of Americana recalls Dust Bowl ballads, After the Gold Rush-era Neil Young, and Townes Van Zandt.
 He's currently finishing up a solo album, and most recently recorded a collaboration with Baltimore hip-hop artist Saleem.

 Brooklyn alt-folkster Matthew Houck.
-His most recent album, <em>To Willie</em>, a tribute to country legend Willie Nelson, is out now on Dead Oceans.
+His most recent album, To Willie, a tribute to country legend Willie Nelson, is out now on Dead Oceans.

-A California singer-songwriter, who most recently organized the compilation <em>Of Great and Mortal Men: 43 Songs for 43 Presidents</em>, featuring artists like Califone, Marla Hansen, and Bill Callahan.
-Kiefer is currently organizing shows around the country for <em>Of Great and Mortal Men</em>—the first show took place at D.C.'s Historic Synagogue on Jan.
-17. Videos from that show can be found <a href="http://www.splicetoday.com/music/splice-original-43-songs-for-43-presidents" target="_blank">here</a>.
+A California singer-songwriter, who most recently organized the compilation Of Great and Mortal Men: 43 Songs for 43 Presidents, featuring artists like Califone, Marla Hansen, and Bill Callahan.
+Kiefer is currently organizing shows around the country for Of Great and Mortal Men—the first show took place at D.C.'s Historic Synagogue on Jan.
+17. Videos from that show can be found here.

 The frontman for Baltimore rock band Arbouretum, now signed to Thrill Jockey.
-Arbouretum's third album, <em>Song of the Pearl</em>, will be released next month.
+Arbouretum's third album, Song of the Pearl, will be released next month.
 Heumann also has an instrumental side-project, Human Bell, with former Lungfish bassist Nathan Bell.

 Good ol' John McCauley and the boys from Providence, RI.
 McCauley takes his creative inspiration from Hank Williams, hard liquor, and cartons of cigarettes.
 They're currently on a month-and-a-half-long tour around the Eastern half of the U.S., including dates at SXSW.